Tutorial

 If you haven’t already, it’s worth resetting your Kindle prior to modding it, just to be certain it doesn’t have existing cruft.
 It’s especially worth doing if the Kindle previously belonged to someone else.

-It’s really simple to do.
-Hit the Home button to go to the main menu screen.
+To do so, first hit the Home button to go to the main menu screen.
 Then press Menu and then select Settings.
 Press the Menu key once again and select Reset to Factory Defaults.
 Note that this will wipe all content on the Kindle.
 Then wait, as it takes a while for it to reset itself.

 The next step is to make sure you’re on the latest software available.
 Open Amazon’s Kindle E-Reader Software Updates page and follow the instructions for your model.